deejaygraham/married-to-the-mob-talk/notes.md

 Inclusivity
 Truck numbers

-Tea and biscuits
-Pens and paper, whiteboard for parking
+# Equipment

+  - Whiteboard or pen and paper.
+Issues will arise and you need to be able to park them so you can come back (David Allen - you brain is for having ideas not for storing them).

+# Directing the Driver
+Talk at the highest level of abstraction the person can understand.
+Concepts, programming constructs, down to syntax and punctuation if needed.
+Usually beginners in a language won't stay that way for long once they have seen enough people type and have practiced themselves.
 Talk about line numbers

+Talk about line numbers

+# Remote working

-Mobbing remotely, just google hangouts, even done it via github where we can remotely change a doc in browser and have online build and test.
+Mobbing remotely, just google hangouts, even done it via github where we can remotely change a doc in browser and have online build and test using Travis CI or similar.

+# dojo

+Emily Bache Randori style dojoing

+## Remoting

+We do some remote work which just sometimes means the person remote is only ever a navigator and never a typist because of lag in the network but I have done some mobbing where we are working with Github and using the web interface to check in code directly in browser then using
+# Fail

-not everything is suitable for a mob repetitive tasks - tools or just crunch through (headphones and head down)
+Not everything is suitable for a mob.
+Repetitive tasks where you wnat to just put on headphones and crunch through it.
+Admin tasks.
+Lengthy testing tasks, is it possible to automate and have it be faster next time?

+## Watch out for

-# tiredness kills
+### tiredness kills
-Don;t let or make one person drive too long
+  Don't let or make one person drive too long

-Avoid rabbit holes
+Avoid rabbit holes use the group to stay on track

+## Going Forward

-Not mandatory - it might work for you, consider it
+Not mandatory - it might work for you, consider it This is how I prefer to work at work and how I run all of our coding dojos.

-Pair -> Swarm -> Mob

-Code club / dojo

-Emily Bache Randori style dojo